kartik-v/yii2-grid/README.md

 yii2-file
 =========

-File input and upload management utilities for Yii Framework 2.0
+GridView enhancements and utilities for Yii Framework 2.0